Esbit trangia cook kit

 diy-windscreen-1

-Start out with 40 centimeters of aluminium foil, and trim the edges to give a work surface.
+Start out with 40 centimeters of aluminum foil, and trim the edges to give a work surface.

 diy-windscreen-2